-I am a musician, teacher, dancer, and a technology/graphic design dabbler.
+I am a musician, teacher, dancer, and a visual art dabbler.
 I like making things with people.

-I was born on the West Coast, but grew up around the US, in NC, ME, WA, MN, and other states.
-I was homeschooled until age 15, then attended college and graduated from the University of Minnesota in 2013, with an English B.A.
-My coursework included editing, literary theory, and world literature courses; also several history and art history courses, and French.
-I worked in self-publishing for three years while in college and shortly after.
-In July, 2013, I moved to Northern California.
+I was born on the West Coast, but grew up around the US.
+I was homeschooled until age 15, then attended college and graduated from the University of Minnesota in 2012 with an English B.A.
+I worked in self-publishing for three years, then moved to the Bay Area in 2013, where I taught at an arts school and worked at an architecture & engineering firm.
+In late 2017, I moved to Madison, WI.

 I also studied ballet for twelve years.
 I began at Sebastopol Ballet in Sebastopol, CA; continued studying at Cary Conservatory in Cary, NC; moved on to Portland Ballet in Portland, ME; and concluded studies on Bainbridge Island, WA.
 More recent experiences include the 2014-2015 season with Risk Dance Company in Santa Rosa, CA; and character roles (a panda and a cat, most notably) with Sebastopol Ballet.
 I also occasionally teach dance classes, either creative movement or private lessons.
 My study of ballet, and dance at large, has greatly enriched and informed my experience with music, and vice versa.